matrixinfer-ai/kthena/docs/kthena/versioned_docs/version-v0.1.0/getting-started/quick-start.md

 Model Serving Controller is a component of Kthena that provides a flexible and customizable way to deploy LLMs.
 It allows you to configure your own LLM through `ModelServing` CRD.
 ModelServing supports deploying large language models (LLMs) based on roles, with support for gang scheduling and network topology scheduling.
 It also provides fundamental features such as scaling and rolling updates.

-Herer is an [example](https://raw.githubusercontent.com/volcano-sh/kthena/refs/heads/main/examples/model-serving/gpu-PD.yaml) of deploying the PD-disaggregation Qwen-8B Model on GPU Using `ModelServing`.
+Here is an [example](https://raw.githubusercontent.com/volcano-sh/kthena/refs/heads/main/examples/model-serving/gpu-PD.yaml) of deploying the PD-disaggregation Qwen-8B Model on GPU Using `ModelServing`.

 **Step 1: Create a ModelServing Resource Object:**